Sports Coach Logo Sports Coach Training Principles Fitness Components

 The last thing you want to happen in your fitness journey is an injury, which could pull you back several steps behind.
 Here are some tips that you could follow to ensure that your body is protected while you are doing your routines:

-- Warm-up and cooldown - Warming up prepare your muscles and joints for the actual workout.
-Do not subject your body to training without proper warm-up because this can lead to unnecessary body pains or, in severe cases, muscle strains and injuries.
+1. Warm-up and cooldown - Warming up prepares your muscles and joints for the actual workout.
+Do not subject your body to training without a proper warm-up, as this can lead to unnecessary body pains or, in severe cases, muscle strains and injuries.

-- Stay hydrated and eat right - During exercise, you lose a lot of fluids through sweating.
+2. Stay hydrated and eat right - During exercise, you lose a lot of fluids through sweating.
 During intense training, you also lose electrolytes.
 Replenish your electrolyte and water stores through hydration.
 Dehydrated muscles are more prone to injuries.
-Also, treat your body right by giving it the proper nutrition that it needs to heal and recover from your training session.
+Also, treat your body right by giving it the proper nutrition needed to heal and recover from your training session.

-- Build-up - Do not jump headfirst to that complicated training routine.
-Start slowly and gradually build up the intensity until your muscles and body adapts.
+3. Build-up - Do not jump headfirst into that complicated training routine.
+Start slowly and gradually build the intensity until your muscles and body adapt.
 Overtraining could lead to muscle and joint injuries.

-- Take a hint - When you are feeling unusually tired and sore all over, skip your training for the day.
-Rest.
+4. Take a hint - when you are feeling unusually tired and sore all over, skip your training for the day and r and rest.
 It means that your body has not recovered yet.
 It is vital to give your body adequate time to rest and restore its functions.
 Failure to do so could lead to overuse injury.
-Take a hint: Skip your training for the day when you feel exhausted and sore all over.

-- Dress properly - This is important, especially if you are doing your training or workout outside of the gym, where you are more prone to environmental elements.
-Take notice if it will be a hot or a cold day and dress appropriately.
-Ensure that the shoes you are wearing have enough cushion to prevent joint injuries.
-When your knees feel sore or painful, using knee braces could offer some support.
+5. Dress properly - This is important, especially if you are doing your training or workout outside of the gym, where you are more prone to environmental elements.
+Notice if it will be a hot or cold day, and dress appropriately.
+Ensure that your shoes have enough cushion to prevent joint injuries.
+Using knee braces could offer some support when your knees feel sore or painful.
 Check out this website for more information.

-Always remember to protect your body when you are doing exercise.
-If you treat your body right, it will also give you the results you want.
+Always remember to protect your body when you exercise.
+Treating your body right will also give you the results you want.

 Page Reference